hearmeneigh/dataset-rising/README.md

 ### 5. Build a Dataset
 After selecting the posts for the dataset, use `build` to download the images and build the dataset

-By default, the build script prunes all tags that have fewer than 150 samples.
-To adjust this limit, use `--prune LIMIT`.
+By default, the build script prunes all tags that have fewer than 100 samples.
+To adjust this limit, use `--min-posts-per-tag LIMIT`.

+The build script will also prune all images that have fewer than 10 tags.
+To adjust this limit, use `--min-tags-per-post LIMIT`.

 ```bash
 cd <dataset-rising>/dataset